zhulik/pinball/README.md

 # Features

-* Stores objects, classes(as factories) and blocks
+* Stores objects, classes(as factories), blocks and singletons
 * Can inject dependencies to classes and instances
 * Simple DSL for configuring the container
 * Stored block will be call in dependent class instance